shaheer21-sys/GPA_CALC/README.md

 # GPA_CALC
-eerything is inside the app folder
+everything is inside the app folder